anastasia-zhukova/Diverse_CDCR_datasets/README.md

         - document
 ```
  **Topic** contains text documents about the same topic, e.g., presidential elections.
-**Subtopic** further organized the documents into _event-specific_ more narrowly related folders, e.g., (rather broad event) presidential elections in the U.S. in 2018.
+**Subtopic** further organized the documents into _event-specific_ more narrowly related events, e.g., presidential elections in the U.S. in 2018.
 **Document** is a specific text, e.g., a news article.

-The composion of these attributes as ```topic_id/subtopic_id/doc_id``` will be used as a unique document key within a dataset.
+The composition of these attributes as ```topic_id/subtopic_id/doc_id``` will be used as a unique document key within a dataset.
 To make a document unique across the datasets, modify the key into ```dataset/topic_id/subtopic_id/doc_id```.

 If a dataset contains only subtopics, but they are all related to one topic, e.g., football, then they are organized under one topic.